 Amherst has been well served by historians.
 The third president of the college, Edward Hitchcock, wrote Reminiscences of Amherst College (Northampton, 1863).
 The work combines personal anecdote, geological speculation, and political reflection.
 The first full-scale history of the College is William S. Tyler's A History of Amherst College During the Administration of its First Five Presidents (New York, 1895).
 Tyler's book is now itself a historic document that gives at firsthand flavor of the college during the final quarter of the nineteenth century.
 The most sustained general history of the college is Claude Moore Fuess's Amherst: The Story of a New England College (Boston, 1935).
-The eleventh president of the college, Stanley King, wrote of two aspects of Amherst in a way that gives them general interest and significance: A History of the Endowment of Amherst College (Amherst, 1950); The Consecrated Eminence: The Story of the Campus and Buildings of Amherst College (Amherst, 1951).
+The eleventh president of the college, Stanley King, wrote of two aspects of Amherst College (Amherst, 1950); The Consecrated Eminence: The Story of the Campus and Buildings of Amherst College (Amherst, 1951).